1. Output information

 A three-month moving average has been applied to estimates below the regional level to reduce volatility caused by low data collection.
 For example, at the local authority and broad rental market area level, the published estimate for March is a simple average of the raw estimates for January, February and March.

-Creating a UK index
+Creating a UK index and PIPR's two-month revision policy

 Publication of estimated average prices

-To produce a time series of estimated average rental prices, a base set of imputed prices is uprated with the price index growth rate.
+To produce the time series of estimated average rental prices, a base set of imputed prices is uprated with the price index growth rate.
 The current base prices are weighted averages of the January 2023 imputed prices.
 By uprating reference-period prices using the index, we are able to create a series of rent price levels that are comparable over time.

 To ensure the base set of rental properties remains representative, the base period for the price series will be updated every five years.
 When the series are re-based, the entire price level series will be recalculated using the new base period.
+Updating the base period regularly will ensure that our price levels are reflective of the current stock of rental properties.
+Note that, when we update the base period, the average rental price series will change but the inflation measure will not be revised, this is similar to the approach we use for our UK House Price Index.

-For example, the initial base period for the Price Index of Private Rents (PIPR) is January 2023, and in five years we expect to change the base period to January 2028.
-This is illustrated, with mock data, in Table 3.
+For example, the initial base period for the PIPR is January 2023, and in five years we expect to change the base period to January 2028.
+This is illustrated, with mock data, in Table 4.
 For example, the 2028 base year price for 2018 of £967 is calculated by dividing the 2028 actual average imputed price (£1,405), by the price growth from 2018 to 2028 (which is £1,394 divided by £959).

 Note that changing the reference period does not affect the previously published growth rate.
 This is shown in the example (which is based on mock annual data, rather than monthly, for ease of presentation).
 This approach ensures that a set of comparable average rental prices are published, and that these prices remain representative of the current market.